The shining light of Artifact! All we know about the game

 - Green cards are of the supporting role.
 With them, players can summon additional creatures.

 The base game gives 228 cards.
-As it’s known for now, the total number of cards in Artifact will be 280+.
-There will be starting default decks with five heroes in each (as a Dota 2 team), and then players will be able to complete their own decks.
+The total number of cards in Artifact will be 280+.
+There are starting default decks with five heroes in each (as a Dota 2 team), and then players are able to complete their own decks.
 Creating a nice deck is the start for coming up with your Artifact strategies.

 Unlike all its main competitors, the Artifact game is not a free one.
 And this is great!
-The developers will be not so eager to look for additional sources of revenue, to turn the whole game into a pay-to-win experience.
-The price of Artifact is going to be $19.99 on Steam.
+The developers will be not so eager to look for additional sources of revenue (hopefully), to turn the whole game into a pay-to-win experience.

 In the article “Free or Paid Games” we talk more about different ways of monetization.